Belting (music): Acoustics

 Traditionally, throughout voice pedagogy literature, the belt, yell or call is characterized acoustically on a spectrogram by the presence of a dominant second harmonic.
-However, it is important to note that belting research is still evolving and changing as voice scientists learn more about vocal function and perception.
-Belting and yelling share a lot of common characteristics from and acoustical point of view.
+However, belting research is still evolving and changing as voice scientists learn more about vocal function and perception.
+Belting and yelling share a lot of common characteristics from an acoustical point of view.
 Due to vocal tract resonances and the shape of the vocal tract, favorable vowels for belting include [æ], found in words like “cat,” and the diphthong [eɪ], found in words like “lame."
 Belting requires the usage of these “wide” and spread vowels like the ones previously mentioned that shorten the length of the vocal tract and raise the first vocal tract resonance, which is accompanied by the presence of a strong second harmonic.
 This technique contrasts with traditional western classical schools of thought that do not advocate for the spreading of vowels and raising of the larynx at high registration events.
 Western classical models typically advocate for a stable laryngeal position and stable vocal tract shape as a voice passes through various registration events.